I have a question about:

 - how long you had the cover for.

-The rebate is a payment from the Federal Government for taking out private health insurance and helping to free up the public health system.
-The income Tier amounts are:
+The rebate is a payment from the federal government for taking out private health insurance and helping to free up the public health system.

 Free Independent advice is available from the Private Health Insurance Ombudsman.
 You can call the Ombudsman for free on 1300 362 072 or GPO Box 442, Canberra, ACT 2601.